evgenii-del/react-biathlon-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `json-server --watch data/db.json --port 8000`

+Start JSON Server

+### `yarn lint`

+ESLint statically analyzes your code to quickly find problems.

+### `yarn lint:fix`

+ESLint try to fix as many issues as possible.
+The fixes are made to the actual files themselves and only the remaining unfixed issues are output.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\